gbrsales/kll/README.md

 An R package implementing the first algorithm described by Karnin, Lang and Liberty in [Optimal Quantile Approximation in Streams](http://arxiv.org/abs/1603.05346).

-Efficiently computes (an approximation of) the CDF of numeric values stored in a vector or in a single-column [DelayedArray](https://bioconductor.org/packages/release/bioc/html/DelayedArray.html).
+Efficiently computes (an approximation of) the CDF of numeric values stored in a vector or in a [DelayedArray](https://bioconductor.org/packages/release/bioc/html/DelayedArray.html).

 ## Usage